-You must be based out of the U.S. In addition to that, Asurion only hires people in certain areas of the U.S. This changes from time to time, so I suggest you check this page to see if they need anyone near where you live.
+You must be based in the U.S. In addition to that, Asurion only hires people in certain areas of the U.S. This changes from time to time, so I suggest you check this page to see if they need anyone near where you live.

 Do you need any special qualifications to be eligible?